capacitor-community/sqlite/README.md

 | ----------------- | ----------------------------------------- | ------ |
 | Quéau Jean Pierre | [jepiqueau](https://github.com/jepiqueau) |        |

-## NEXT FOR CAPACITOR 3 🚧 (Master)
+## CAPACITOR 3 (Master)

-The refactor release has been upgraded to `@capacitor/core@3.0.0-beta.1`.

 🚨 !!!
-ONLY iOS and Android plugins have been upgraded !!! 🚨
+Sorry for Electron developper, they will have to wait for @capacitor-community/electron release 4 before getting the @capacitor-community/sqlite Electron plugin part  !!! 🚨

 🚨 Since release 3.0.0-rc.2 ->> 🚨